c2-d2/rase-pipeline/readme.md

 create a separate software environment (here called `rase`):

 ```
-conda create -n rase prophyle ete3 pysam snakemake samtools parallel r-optparse
+conda create -n rase \
+	prophyle ete3 pysam snakemake samtools parallel r-optparse
 ```

-and then activate it by
+The environment then can be activated by

 ```
 source activate rase
 ```

-Alternatively, the packages can be installed into the default Conda environment.
+Alternatively, the packages can be installed into the default Conda environment, but this is not always reliable due to possible collisions with with the packages that have been installed previously (e.g., Python 2).

 ```
 conda install prophyle ete3 pysam snakemake samtools parallel r-optparse
 ```

 Please note that, at some systems, the R package distributed by Conda might not be properly built.
-The solution is then to create the environment without `r-optparse`, and to install R and the Optparse package manually.
+The solution is then to create the `rase` environment without `r-optparse`, and to install R and the Optparse package manually.

 **Cloning the RASE pipeline.**